pratimakandel/Basic-Alcohol-Sensor-/README.md

 We have also added other exciting features such as neopixel and lcd.
 Accordingly, the neopixel lights up in different colors when the sensor prints the result out in the lcd.

 # Hardware Required
-MQ-3 alcohol sensor
+MQ-3 alcohol sensor,
-Arduino Uno
+ Arduino Uno,
-Neopixel
+ Neopixel,
-LCD screen
+ LCD screen,
-Breadboard
+ Breadboard,
-Jumper wires
+ Jumper wires,
  Resistors

 ![alt text](https://github.com/pratimakandel/Basic-Alcohol-Sensor-/blob/master/unnamed.jpg)